-If you engage in hiking activities that require you to carry a backpack, focus on strengthening your knee muscles before getting back on the trail.
+If you engage in hiking activities that require you to carry a backpack, focus on quad strengthening exercises after knee surgery before getting back on the trail.

 Your physician should evaluate your fitness level and weight before you put weight on your back.
 If you are given the green light, start with moderate exercise to strengthen and adapt your knee muscles.